SETTING THE STAGE FOR URBAN AGRICULTURE IN VANCOUVER: GLOBALIZATION & NEOLIBERALISM

 As Soules critically points out “…the ‘financialization of architecture’ in Vancouver is now so widespread and normalised that it remains largely, and somewhat paradoxically, beyond scrutiny” (2016).
 Soules goes on to argue that “it is possible to trace finance capitalism’s effect on the built environment through many building types, but that housing, as the real estate market’s most prevalent investment vehicle, presents the phenomenon in sharpest relief” (2016).
 Property values have risen to the point that the Vancouver’s housing is now said to be amongst the world’s least affordable (Soules, 2016).
 The escalation of housing prices is commonly understood to be the result of speculative investment in the globalised finance, insurance, & real estate (FIRE) markets in which Vancouver ‘puts the RE’.

 The integration of Vancouver’s real estate with global financial markets of the neoliberal world order and resulting housing affordability crises has profound consequences across many areas of daily life including access to food (Food Banks Canada, 2016).
 While urban agriculture has a long history in Vancouver the relationship it shares with ‘Vancouverism’ and broader global neoliberal forces has only recently been investigated critically.
-When you want your business pest free, hire Pest Control Ajax Exterminator.

 SUSTAINABILITY FIX & URBAN AGRICULTURE IN VANCOUVER

 Drawing on the notion of ‘sustainability fix’ as it applies to Vancouver’s urban agriculture movement (While et al, 2014; Walker, 2016) this section attempts to illustrate how the various scales of neoliberalism’s ‘growth first’ politics influence the movement.
 Reviewing the urban agriculture movement under ‘Vancouverism’ serves as the basis for outlining a more socio-political movement and critical regional architecture (Frampton, 1983) in which capacity to provide housing and food is central.
+Many farmers have been penalized for using pesticides in their products, avoiding this can be easy just by using this natural fertilizer for commercial use.

 ‘Sustainability fix’ is defined as “the selective incorporation of environmental [and social] goals, determined by the balance of pressures for and against environmental [and social] policy both ‘intra’ and ‘interlocally’” (While et al, 2014).
 These pressures arise, on one hand, from the filtering down of international commitments of environmental and social goals as well as, on the other hand, increasing flows of people and resources into certain cities [such as Vancouver] (While et al, 2014).
 These pressures have resulted in social and environmental issues playing a more central role in urban politics, leading the search to re-orient and re-scale sub-national environmental governance toward a more demanding `sustainability fix’ (While et al, 2014).
 As While et al point out “The crucial shift here is that the ‘local state’ is now being asked to intervene more directly in `greening’ residents and firms and stimulating the behavioural changes needed to make significant progress in terms of challenging unsustainable lifestyles” (2014).
 It is unclear whether this is a selective `roll out’ neoliberalism or a gathering of momentum for an alternative mode of social regulation (While et al, 2014).